Updating Fields in Word – How it Works

 If you turn ON the option Update fields before printing, all fields in the document will be updated when you print.
 See the illustration below.

-If the option Update fields before printing is turned OFF, only field in headers and footers and the fields listen in the warm ++ group will be updated when printing.
+If the option Update fields before printing is turned OFF, only fields in headers and footers and the fields listed in the warm ++ group will be updated when printing.

 There may be situations when you want to prevent the result of a field from being updated.
 You can obtain this by locking the field.
 Locked fields will not change even if you update fields: